TylerYep/workshop/docs/design.md

 ```

 - Python has imperative paradigm when it comes to performing actions.
 For example, `stack.push(5)` does not return a new Stack.
 This is because we are not interested in keeping track of our state over time.
 Thus, it is an action that operates in place.

-## Tests

-- Use pytest metafuncs for testing multiple functions with the same API.
-- Use pytest.mark.parametrize for class constructors.

 ## Naming data structure methods